-6.1 Use of DQ1-2 Fund Funding
+6.1 Use of DQ1-2 Funding

-- (a) You must ensure that DQ1-2 Fund Funding is only used for the relevant programmes and activities at Levels 1 and 2 on the NZQCF which are specified in your approved Investment Plan (unless exempt) or equivalent arrangement.
-For the purposes of calculating the value of your approved DQ1-2 Fund funded delivery, we use a metric comprising: - (i) the number of valid domestic enrolments measured in EFTS; and - (ii) the programmes, and their component courses or Micro-credentials, in which learners are enrolled, and the assigned delivery classifications, funding categories, and funding rates of those programmes and component courses or Micro-credentials. - (b) You may only claim DQ1-2 Fund Funding for a learner who:

-- (i) is and continues to be for the length of the Funding Period a valid domestic enrolment as described in Condition 4.1; and - (ii) has completed 10% or one month of the course for which they have enrolled, whichever is the earlier.
+- (a) You must ensure that DQ1-2 Funding is only used for the relevant programmes and activities at Levels 1 and 2 on the NZQCF that are specified in your approved Investment Plan or equivalent arrangement.
+For the purposes of calculating the value of your approved DQ1-2 funded delivery, we use a metric comprising: - (i) the number of valid domestic enrolments measured in EFTS; and - the programmes, and their Component Courses or Micro-credentials, in which learners are enrolled, and the assigned delivery classifications, funding categories, and funding rates of those programmes and Component Courses or Micro-credentials. - (b) You may only claim DQ1-2 Funding for a learner who: - (i) is and continues to be for the duration of the Funding Period a valid domestic enrolment as described in Condition 4.1; and - (ii) has completed 10% or one month of the course for which they have enrolled, whichever is the earlier.
 You must determine whether a learner has completed 10% or one month of a course by calculating the number of sequential calendar whole days (including weekends and public holidays) from the start date of the course, rounding up to the nearest whole day.

-6.2 DQ1-2 Fund Funding rate for "Delivery in a Correctional Facility"
+6.2 DQ1-2 Funding rate for delivery in a correctional facility

-(a) All programmes or Micro-credentials that are delivered under DQ1-2 Fund Funding for learners in a correctional facility will be funded at the DQ1-2 Fund "Delivery in a Correctional Facility" rate, listed in Table 1 of Appendix 1: Calculation of DQ1-2 Funding, of the Funding Mechanism named Determination of Design of Funding Mechanism: Delivery at Levels 1 and 2 on the New Zealand Qualifications and Credentials Framework.
+(a) All programmes or Micro-credentials that are delivered under DQ1-2 Funding for learners in a correctional facility will be funded at the DQ1-2 Fund "Delivery in a Correctional Facility" rate, listed in Table 1 of Appendix 1: Calculation of DQ1-2 Funding of the Determination of Design of Funding Mechanism: Delivery at Levels 1 and 2 on the New Zealand Qualifications and Credentials Framework (PDF 4.9 MB).